dexiouz/100DaysOfCode/README.md

 console.log( arrayNames[ 5 ]) //Eazi
 console.log( arrayNames[ 6 ]) //Shalom
 ```
-What we had like 100 names? we will console.log 100 times.
+What if we had like 100 names? we will console.log 100 times?.
 No. We use loops.

 ###For loop
 The syntax of a for loop is